 Naomi's expertise in the area of choral conducting has been recognised through publications in books, journal articles and conference proceedings.
 She has presented her research on community choirs both interstate (Hobart, Canberra, Perth, Brisbane and Sydney) and internationally (Singapore, Brazil, Japan, Scotland and Georgia).

-Cooper, N. (in press).
+Cooper, N. (2020).
 Introducing first year music students to the choral experience: skills for lifelong enjoyment and for the portfolio career.
 In John Encarnacao and Diana Blom (Eds.)
-Teaching and assessing music performance at university: Beyond the conservatory model.
+Teaching and assessing music performance at university: Beyond the conservatory model: Routledge.

 Cooper, N. (2018).
 Techniques and tools for music learning in Australian community choirs.
 In D. Tolmie, M. Cain, B. Bartleet, A. Power and M. Shiobara (Eds.), Community Music in Oceania: Many Voices, One Horizon: University of Hawaii Press.